smeehan12/standalone-recast-tutorial/_episodes/04-workflow-intro.md

 In the yadage approach, the workflow is divided into distinct steps, called packaged activities - or "packtivities" - each of which will run inside a docker container.
 The steps get linked into a workflow using something called a dynamic acyclic graph (DAG), where each node of the DAG is a step, and directed edges connecting the steps represent the (not necessarily linear) dependencies between steps.
 The yadage workflow engine then uses this DAG to optimize the execution of the workflow.

 > ## More reading on Yadage
-> Nice introductory yadage tutorial: https://yadage.github.io/tutorial/
+> Nice introductory yadage tutorial: [https://yadage.github.io/tutorial/](https://yadage.github.io/tutorial/)
 >
-> [Yadage and Packtivity – analysis preservation usingparametrized workflows](https://arxiv.org/pdf/1706.01878.pdf) (paper on arXiv with lots of great background info)
+> [Yadage and Packtivity – analysis preservation using parametrized workflows](https://arxiv.org/pdf/1706.01878.pdf) (paper on arXiv with lots of great background info)
 {: .callout}

 ## Steps